English Language and Literature AS

 English - Grade 6/6

 We believe that English is the ultimate facilitating subject.
 This is because of the undeniable value of being a competent reader and writer.
-The skills you gain through studying English Literature are marketable in almost any career area.
+The skills you gain through studying English Language and Literature are marketable in almost any career area.
 For example, Marketing, Advertising, Teaching, Journalism, Public Relations, Law and many more.
 This course will not only teach you to analyse the work of others, but also your own craft – an extremely valuable skill for any career path.
 This course is being offered as an AS level to allow those students with a flair for English to continue to develop their love of the subject alongside studying the A Levels which might be necessary requirements for their chosen career path.